-Do You Have To Choose Euthanasia
+Do You Have To Choose Euthanasia?

 I’ve been a veterinarian for 50 years.
 Most of that time was spent in brick and motor small animal practices, but in the last 10 years, I’ve morphed into mobile practice.
 The first few years with that new paradigm, I did wellness and general medical calls along with in-home euthanasia.
 Presently, and for the last 3-4 years, I have stopped doing general calls and have concentrated on geriatric, elderly and end of life situations.